Grooming and Boarding

 - Remove skunk spray smells and other bad odors

-Benefits of professional grooming for dogs and cats
+Benefits of professional pet grooming

-Grooming your dog or cat on a regular basis can provide many health benefits to your pet, and keeps them looking and smelling great.
+Grooming your pet on a regular basis can provide many health benefits to your pet, and keeps them looking and smelling great.
 Additionally, regular grooming allows for early detection of skin diseases, ear infections, and external parasites on dogs and cats, which can often prevent costly veterinary bills down the road if allowed to go untreated.
 As with any medical condition or ailment, the sooner it’s discovered, the easier it is to treat.

 One of the many benefits of bringing your dog or cat to our groomer at the Animal Clinic of Billings is that we are a full-service veterinary hospital as well, and our groomer has been trained to immediately notify one of our veterinarians if any potential medical problems are suspected.